 Add Your Plants and Decorations

 This is one of the best steps when you set up a betta tank properly, betta fish tank with plants is a great combination.
-You create you betta fish a home using your own creativity.
+You create your betta fish a home using your own creativity.
 Adding decoration and live plants help betta splendens in various ways.
-Adding decorations and plants ensure that you give enough place for your beta to rest and hide.
+Adding decorations and plants ensures that you give enough place for your beta to rest and hide.
 While adding your aquatic plants, you need to ensure that the roots must be properly buried in the gravel as well as all decorations must be anchored into the gravel.
 Betta fish loves swimming in a tank with lots of caves and shades provided by the plants.
 If you are using fake plants do use the plants with soft and silk plants.
-Because hard plants can snag or tear your bettas delicate fins.
+Because hard plants can snag or tear your betta’s delicate fins.

 Do Betta Fish Need a Filter?

 A filter will help keep your aquarium clean and healthy.
-There are different types of filters available in the market, which requires different installation methods.
+There are different types of filters available in the market, which require different installation methods.
 But a betta fish needs a filter with low current “gentle filter”.
 That makes Hang on Back filter the best filter for betta fish.